Shuswap River Valley · North Okanagan · BC

 River Safety — Read Before You Go

 The Shuswap River is beautiful, but it demands respect.
-These warnings exist because people have been seriously injured and killed.
-Please read every word below before you get on the water.
+These warnings exist because people have been seriously injured and lives have been lost.
+If you are heading out, read every word below first.
+Your safety depends on it.

 Tuey Park — Mandatory Exit